rafaelreisdasilva/MachineLearning/app/model/documentation/readme.md

 ## API Points

-We utilize FASTAPI, and the documentation can be found at http://localhost/docs.
+We utilized FASTAPI, and the documentation can be found at http://localhost/docs.

 ## Results